 clearly expressed when you place your order, so we

 advise you about this matter.

 A. There is no precise or ultimate answer that fits for everyone.
-We will gladly assist our clients make the best decision as to how much of a waist reduction to order for their corset, based on several factors.
+Sheri and Ann will gladly assist our clients make the best decision as to how much of a waist reduction to order for their corset, based on several factors.

 View the image to the right.
 This client measured the derriere too tightly and ordered her corset to close with too much waist reduction, resulting in an uneven and overly-wide back gap.
 As a general rule, it is desirable that the gap be more or less even top to bottom, after a period of seasoning a new corset.
-It is also desirable that the gap initially be no more than 4" wide, to avoid the risk of torquing on the body and the corset creating "hot spots" where the corset may pinch the skin.
+It is also desirable that after initial lacing down of 1 to 3", the remaining gap initially be no more than 4" wide, to avoid the risk of torquing on the body and the corset creating "hot spots" where the corset may pinch the skin.